ElidaSilvaRetamal/hello-world/README.md

 # hello-world
-This my first repository.
+This is my first repository.
 I'm learning!
-This is my first repository.
-I am learning!